dapr/docs/daprdocs/content/en/reference/components-reference/supported-middleware/middleware-wasm.md

 ---
 type: docs
-title: "Wasm"
+title: "WASM"
-linkTitle: "Wasm"
+linkTitle: "WASM"
-description: "Use Wasm middleware in your HTTP pipeline"
+description: "Use WASM middleware in your HTTP pipeline"
 aliases:
 - /developing-applications/middleware/supported-middleware/middleware-wasm/
 ---

-The Wasm [HTTP middleware]({{< ref middleware.md >}}) component enables you to use a Wasm file to handle requests and responses.
+The Wasm [HTTP middleware]({{< ref middleware.md >}}) component enables you to use a Wasm module to handle requests and responses.
+Using Wasm modules allow developers to write middleware components in any WASM supported language and extend Dapr using external files that are not pre-compiled into the `daprd` binary.

 ## Component format